One month traveling solo to savor the taste of Finland

 Ever since I started traveling, the Scandinavian countries have been my dream.
 After visiting the north of Norway, I fell in love with the views and culture.
 So, when I decided to start traveling solo, and I wanted to get to know a new country, Finland was one of the first places on the list.
 I was hooked on the whole adventure, cold weather, and lots of snow.
 Moreover, I was eager to experience a white Christmas, which I never had in Portugal.
 So there I was, packed and ready to go!

-On my first day in Helsinki, I walked around, taking it all in and finding the most random streets and little quirks everywhere.
+My solot trip to Finland started in Helsinki.
+I walked around, taking it all in and finding the most random streets and little quirks everywhere.
 I loved how the city was always quiet, there were never big crowds, and everyone respected each other’s space.
 There are parks, gardens, and nature everywhere, even in the middle of the city.
 And if you are a lover of vintage and second-hand shops, like me, you’ll definitely have fun in Helsinki.
 There’s one in almost every corner.

 The food markets were my go-to for great meals without breaking the bank.
 I could find almost every kind of food there, but they genuinely do love their salmon.
 It’s sold in every way, shape, and form, literally!
 Of course, the hot chocolates are also a must, or their typical hot drink, the Glögi, if you like hot wine.